 If you are ever in need of someone to connect to or ask questions, please reach out to me @pernilleripp on Twitter.
 I will gladly help.
 After all, blogging is about expanding our own comfort zones and creating authentic, global collaboration.

 More about Pernille Ripp: I am a passionate 5th grade teacher (I’ve taught 4th grade too) in Middleton, Wisconsin, a proud techy geek, and honest to a fault.
 I’m also the creator of the Global Read Aloud Project, Co-founder of EdCamp MadWI, and believer in all children.
-Nominated for Elementary Teacher of the Year by the Bammy Awards 2013.
-My first book will be published later this year by Powerful Learning Press.
-Meanwhile I muse on education at my blog “Blogging Through the Fourth Dimension” and you can follow me on Twitter @PernilleRipp.
+I muse on education at my blog “Blogging Through the Fourth Dimension” and you can follow me on Twitter @PernilleRipp.
+My book Passionate Learners: Giving Our Classrooms Back to Our Students will be published by Powerful Learning Press in April 2014.